spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

 - You have already built the installer ISO file that you will use to install Palette on your Edge host.
 For more information, refer to [Build Installer ISO with Trusted Boot](./build-trusted-iso.md).

-- You can only perform the action in this guide **prior to** enrolling keys in your Edge host.
+- You can only perform the actions in this guide **prior to** enrolling keys in your Edge host.
 The ISO that is used to check the EFI boot limit will not have your keys on it.
 If your device has already enrolled your custom keys and have secure boot enabled, the Edge host will not be able to boot from the unsigned volume.